-Many further works such as Jedwab & Storeygard (2022), Peng & Chen (2021), Abbasi et al. (2022), Fiorini et al. (2021), and Moneke (2020) study the economic effects of road interventions in Africa.
+Many further works such as Jedwab & Storeygard (2022), Peng & Chen (2021), Abbasi et al. (2022), Fiorini et al. (2021), and Moneke (2020) study the economic effects of past road interventions in Africa.
 The latter two find that road network expansion in Ethiopia enhanced the impact of trade liberalization/electrification on local firm productivity/industrialization, respectively.
 A vast further literature studies the effects of road interventions in other world regions, particularly in China (Faber, 2014; Baum-Snow et al., 2020) and India (Asher & Novosad, 2020; Alder, 2016).

-Apart from the partial equilibrium simulations by Porteous (2019) on a heuristic agricultural trade network, and the work by Graff (2024) examining hypothetically optimal reshuffling and 10% expansion of national road networks on a regular 0.5° grid parameterized in a way that has limited resemblance of optimal routing through real road networks (see Section 4), the literature has not yet (to my knowledge) seen a detailed quantitative attempt to estimate what should be done to improve or extend Africa's continental road network.
+This paper does not examine planned or past interventions but instead characterizes optimal investments.1 Apart from the partial equilibrium simulations by Porteous (2019) on a heuristic agricultural trade network, and the general equilibrium work by Graff (2024) examining hypothetical optimal reshuffling and 10% expansion of national road networks on a regular 0.5° grid parameterized in a way that has limited resemblance to optimal routing (see Section 4), the literature has not yet (to my knowledge) seen a detailed quantitative attempt to compute what should optimally be done to improve or extend Africa's present road network.
 This paper attempts to fill this void.

 Starting from a precise continental grid of 12,016 cells with centroids exactly 50.28km apart, I obtain 144 million OSM routes connecting all points and compute distance-weighted local measures of network quality and continental market access (MA).
 Using data on trading across borders, which I translate into road distance/travel time, I characterize how cross-border trade frictions impede cell-MA.
-A trade across the median African border is equivalent to \sim 1000km of national roads or 3.2 road days.
-My results imply that particularly cells across the border from major markets such as Nigeria suffer \leq 80% MA losses due to frictions.
+A trade across the median African border is equivalent to $\sim 1000 \rm km$ of national roads or 3.2 road days.
+My results imply that particularly cells across the border from major markets such as Nigeria suffer $\leq 80\%$ MA losses due to frictions.
 Deriving an optimal graph representation of the network where links connecting adjacent cells are weighted to minimize the routing error through the entire network, I simulate global MA returns from improvements in local connectivity around individual cells.
 Better connecting cells surrounding urban centers or between major agglomerations along existing transport routes yields sizeable marginal MA gains.